 Can mHealth technology save lives in remote villages?

-J. Mark Ansermino, MBBCh, MSc (info), FFA, FRCPC - Chief Medical Officer
+J. Mark Ansermino, MBBCh, MSc (info), FFA, FRCPC - Clinical Advisor

 “We are building predictive algorithms that can save lives.
 Take the case of children suffering from pneumonia in a low-resource region.
 They die primarily because the risk of life-threatening complications are not recognized.
 So if we build a device that can be the objective judge in the hands of community health workers, they can screen children, to provide an early warning of the risk of complications.”